 Asthma is a condition that causes cough, wheeze and shortness of breath.
 It is common, with 1 in 7 children in New Zealand taking medication for asthma.
 With treatment, asthma can be well managed and children can run and play as normal.
 Many also grow out of it as they get older.

-In asthma, the small and medium-sized airways, also called breathing tubes or bronchi, in the lungs become inflamed and there is:
+In asthma, the small and medium-sized airways in the lungs, called breathing tubes or bronchi, become inflamed.
+This causes:

 - an increase in mucus (phlegm).

-These changes cause narrowing of the airways.
+These changes cause narrowing of your airways.
 This leads to wheezing, cough and difficulty with breathing.

 What causes asthma?

 Children with asthma have sensitive airways that react to certain triggers, such as allergens (substances that cause an allergic reaction), viruses, cold or humid weather, exercise and air pollutants, such as cigarette smoke.

 It is not clear why some children get asthma and others don’t.
 Asthma is more common in people who have eczema or allergies such as hay fever, so if you have these in your family your child is more likely to develop asthma.